subsquid/docs/docs/migrate/migrate-subgraph.md

 make up
 make migration
 ```
 A database migration file for creating a table for `Gravatar` will appear in `db/migrations`.
-It will be automatically applied once we start the squid processor.
+The migration will be automatically applied once we start the squid processor.

 ### Generate typings from ABI